top of page

 www.rebeccafontaine-wolf.com

-Fontaine-Wolf integrates self-portraiture to explore her own experience of the human condition, bringing a quality of intimacy to the pieces.
+Fontaine-Wolf integrates self-portraiture to explore her own experience of the human condition, bringing a quality of intimacy to her work.
 The nature of the images created however - faceless, distorted and almost otherworldly - allows for these images to extend outwards from the purely personal into the realm of the archetypal.

 The use of mirrors in composing the images draws on Fontaine-Wolf’s ongoing interest in Vanitas symbolism and Lacanian mirror theory, whilst also referencing her interest in mysticism and the occult.
 The reflections of the segmented body explore contemporary concerns with self-image and digital representation, which can lead us to feel a deep sense of fragmentation in much the same way as mirror-gazing can have a dissociative effect on our sense of identity.